jvgi86/CakePHP-PaymentComponent/README.md

 # CakePHP-Paypal-Component
-A cakephp paypal component using paypal php API
+A cakephp paypal component using braintree php API